9 simple and effective public speaking tips for scientists

 3. Channel your inner Patrick Stewart

 The tone of your voice and how you talk will have a significant impact on the way your talk is received.
 To speak clearly and confidently you must become like a classically trained actor (e.g. Shakespearean actor and esteemed Star Trek captain Patrick Stewart).
-Use the 5 ‘P’s to improve the clarity of your speech:
+Use the 5 ‘P’s to improve the clarity of your speech when public speaking: